Slurm QOS and partitions#

 Jed |

-The table below illustrates the partitions available on GPU clusters.
+The table below illustrates the partitions available on the Izar GPU cluster.
 We present the following columns:

 - Partition: the name of the Slurm partition.